LuXuefei/FiniteChanges/readme.txt

 "Is the COVID-19 Outbreak Sensitive to the Time of Intervention?
 Evidence from Italy" Emanuele Borgonovo, Xuefei Lu(2020)

+* Author:
-* Author:Emanuele Borgonovo and Xuefei Lu, xuefei.lu@unibocconi.it
+ Emanuele Borgonovo emanuele.borgonovo@unibocconi.it and Xuefei Lu, xuefei.lu@unibocconi.it
 * Date: April, 2020
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 An example is given for demostration